openpublishoperation/azure-content/articles/active-directory/active-directory-saas-oc-tanner-tutorial.md

-<properties
+---
-	pageTitle="Tutorial: Azure Active Directory integration with O.C.
-Tanner - AppreciateHub | Microsoft Azure"
+title: 'Tutorial: Azure Active Directory integration with O.C.
+Tanner - AppreciateHub | Microsoft Azure'
-	description="Learn how to configure single sign-on between Azure Active Directory and O.C.
-Tanner - AppreciateHub." services="active-directory"
+description: Learn how to configure single sign-on between Azure Active Directory and O.C.
+Tanner - AppreciateHub.
-	documentationCenter=""
-	authors="jeevansd"
-	manager="stevenpo"
-	editor=""/>

-<tags
-	ms.service="active-directory"
-	ms.workload="identity"
-	ms.tgt_pltfrm="na"
-	ms.devlang="na"
-	ms.topic="article"
-	ms.date="02/29/2016"
-	ms.author="jeedes"/>
+services: active-directory
+documentationcenter:
+authors: jeevansd
+manager: stevenpo
+editor:

+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/29/2016
+ms.author: jeedes

+---
 # Tutorial: Azure Active Directory integration with O.C.
 Tanner - AppreciateHub
 The objective of this tutorial is to show you how to integrate O.C.
 Tanner - AppreciateHub with Azure Active Directory (Azure AD).<br>Integrating O.C.
 Tanner - AppreciateHub with Azure AD provides you with the following benefits:

-- You can control in Azure AD who has access to O.C.
+* You can control in Azure AD who has access to O.C.
 Tanner - AppreciateHub
-- You can enable your users to automatically get signed-on to O.C.
+* You can enable your users to automatically get signed-on to O.C.
 Tanner - AppreciateHub (Single Sign-On) with their Azure AD accounts
-- You can manage your accounts in one central location - the Azure classic portal
+* You can manage your accounts in one central location - the Azure classic portal

 If you want to know more details about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](active-directory-appssoaccess-whatis.md).

 ## Prerequisites
 To configure Azure AD integration with O.C.
 Tanner - AppreciateHub, you need the following items:

-- An Azure AD subscription
+* An Azure AD subscription
-- A O.C.
+* A O.C.
 Tanner - AppreciateHub single-sign on enabled subscription

+> [!NOTE]
-> [AZURE.NOTE] To test the steps in this tutorial, we do not recommend using a production environment.
+> To test the steps in this tutorial, we do not recommend using a production environment.
+>
+>
 To test the steps in this tutorial, you should follow these recommendations:

-- You should not use your production environment, unless this is necessary.
+* You should not use your production environment, unless this is necessary.
-- If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).
+* If you don't have an Azure AD trial environment, you can get a one-month trial [here](https://azure.microsoft.com/pricing/free-trial/).

 ## Scenario Description
 The objective of this tutorial is to enable you to test Azure AD single sign-on in a test environment. <br>
 The scenario outlined in this tutorial consists of three main building blocks:

 1. Adding O.C.
 Tanner - AppreciateHub from the gallery
 2. Configuring and testing Azure AD single sign-on

 ## Adding O.C.
 Tanner - AppreciateHub from the gallery
 To configure the integration of O.C.
 Tanner - AppreciateHub into Azure AD, you need to add O.C.
 Tanner - AppreciateHub from the gallery to your list of managed SaaS apps.